trollbus/trollbus/README.md

 # Trollbus

-`Trollbus` is another yet Flexible Message Bus implementation with middleware amd handler result support.
+`Trollbus` is another yet Flexible Message Bus implementation with middleware and handler result support.

 Inspired by [Telephantast](https://github.com/telephantast/telephantast).
 Most of the ideas were taken from there.